kaiwang960112/Self-Cure-Network/README.md

+## We find that SCN can correct about 50% noisy labels when train two fer datasets (add 10%~30% flip noises) together.
+We also find that scn can work in Face Recognition!!!

 ## Thank you for everyone nice and kindly waiting!

 ## News：My friend [nzhq](https://github.com/nzhq) open the SCN code and reproduce the experiments result!!!
 Thank you Zhiqing!!!